mikedory/fabfiles/README.md

 ### Local

+There's a bunch of stuff one might need to do locally, and thankfully, Fabric makes this easy.
+Most of this focuses on testing and getting ready for a deploy, but more can be easily added to your liking.

+#### Testing your app

+There's a ton of great testing options for Django apps, so stub in your framework of choice.
+You can run locally with like so:

+    fab test

 #### Preparing for a deploy

-This application assumes you're using Django, so we'll use its test framework to ensure everything is kosher first.
-Then, we'll commit everything, and push it up to Github
+As noted, this application assumes you're using Django, so we'll use its test framework to ensure everything is kosher first.
+Then, we'll commit everything, and push it up to Github.
+The all-in-one command is:

+    fab prepare

+---

 ### Remote

+Putting stuff on remote servers and running processes from afar &mdash; the fun part!

 #### Deploying code